MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 ## Overview

 Meeting themes consist of your organization’s brand colors, a custom image to represent your org, and your org’s logo.
-Applying a custom theme allows you, as an admin, to customize the visual appearance of the prejoin and lobby screens for your users' meetings.
+Applying a custom theme allows you, as an admin, to customize the visual appearance of the meeting invite, prejoin and lobby screens for your users' meetings.

 Customization in Teams meetings allows organizations to extend their visual identities across the meeting experience.
 An organization’s images and colors help foster internal corporate culture building and increase overall brand awareness with guests.
 With the help of an organization's brand management and corporate communications teams, you can easily set up and create meeting themes for various business units and departments within a single tenant.

-By default, Teams premium licensed users who have been assigned a meeting customization policy can create meeting themes-enabled meetings.
-These meetings feature themes by default, and anyone who joins the meetings can see the themes (including unlicensed internal users, guests, and anonymous users).
+Teams premium licensed users with an assigned meeting customization policy can create meetings with meeting themes.
+Anyone who joins these meetings can see the themes (including unlicensed internal users, guests, and anonymous users).

 :::image type="content" source="media/meeting-themes-edu-small.png" alt-text="Screenshot of Contoso Education's meeting theme featuring their brand logo, image, and colors." lightbox="media/meeting-themes-edu.png":::

 > [!NOTE]
 > Uploaded images and their associated image URL are visible to all meeting participants; including external users, guests, unauthenticated users, and anyone with a link to join the meeting.
 To stop displaying your images, you must delete the images from your meeting theme.
-To remove images from a meeting theme, navigate to the Meeting Customization Policy in the Teams Admin Center, select the chosen meeting theme, and select "Edit Meeting Theme”.
+To remove images from a meeting theme, navigate to the **Meeting customization policy** in the Teams admin center, select the chosen meeting theme, and select **Edit meeting theme**.

 ## Prerequisites

-Before setting up meeting themes in Teams Meetings, check to make sure you have the following items:
+Before setting up meeting themes in Teams meetings, check to make sure you have the following items:

-- Access to Teams Premium SKU.
+- The users who need to use meeting themes have a Teams Premium license.
-- You’re an admin with access to the Teams admin center or you’ve been assigned a customization policy.
+- You’re an admin with access to the Teams admin center or you have an assigned customization policy.
-- Your [custom logo](#add-a-custom-logo-image), [image](#add-a-custom-image), and [color](#add-a-custom-color) meet the required specifications.
+- Your [custom logo](#add-a-custom-logo), [image](#add-a-custom-image), and [color](#add-a-custom-color) meet the required specifications.

-## Set up and manage meeting themes
+## Set up and manage meeting themes in the Teams admin center

 Meeting themes house the following assets for your theme:

-- Logo - your organization's logo image.
+- Logo - Your organization's logo.
-- Custom image - a brand image from your organization (custom images aren't the same as [custom meeting backgrounds](custom-meeting-backgrounds.md)).
+- Custom image - A brand image from your organization (custom images aren't the same as [custom meeting backgrounds](custom-meeting-backgrounds.md)).
-- Custom color - it's recommended to use either your brand's primary or secondary color - whichever one best complements your brand image and logo.
+- Custom color - We recommend using either your brand's primary or secondary color - whichever one best complements your brand image and logo.

-As an admin, you can set up and manage meeting themes for Teams meetings with the [Teams admin center](#using-the-teams-admin-center) or [PowerShell.](#using-powershell)
+As an admin, you can set up and manage meeting themes for Teams meetings with the Teams admin center or PowerShell.

-### Using the Teams Admin Center

-#### Create or manage a customization policy
+### Create or manage a customization policy

 To create or manage meeting themes, you need to create a new meeting customization policy or modify an existing policy.
 To enable the custom background policy, perform the following steps: